joefernandez/business-inquiry-assistant/model-tuning/README.md

-# K-Mail replier model tuner
+# Email replier model tuner

 This project let's you generate tuned versions of a Gemma model and test it.